wilsonliaows/docs/connectors/jira/actions.md

 You can also use the project **Key** and issue type **Name** datapills, separated by two hyphens '--'e.g. <kbd>Key</kbd>--<kbd>Name</kbd> to dynamically generate the project issue type.
 This is especially useful if you want to dynamically create issues across a range of projects and issue types.

-![Project issue type dynamic](/assets/images/jira-docs/project-issue-type-dynamic.gif)
+![Project issue type dynamic](/assets/images/jira-docs/project-issue-type-dynamic.gif) *Dynamic project issue type with project key and issue type name*

+If you are creating or updating issues dynamically via project <kbd>Key</kbd> and issue type <kbd>Name</kbd> datapills, Workato will not be able to generate your issue input fields at design-time.
+This is because we don't know what fields to fetch from Jira yet.
+In such cases, you should use the [sample project issue type](/connectors/jira/actions.md#sample-project-issue-type) to generate input fields.

 #### Sample project issue type
 The **Sample project issue type** is typically used when dynamically creating issues across a range of projects and issue types.